 Windows + Arrow I’ll admit, this one is still new to me and I am trying to get used to it.
 You can use the Window Key + any directional Arrow key to do something or other.
 Windows + Left Arrow will stick this window to the left, Right to the right, down minimized, up maximized, etc.

 Easily Switch Browser Tabs

 Ctrl + Page Up/Page Down will hop to and from browser tabs.
-Never use the mouse again to navigate the iner depths of FireFox or Chrome(go vote).
+Never use the mouse again to navigate the inner depths of a browser.